A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: Introduction

 The evolution of deformable porous media saturated by a fluid is subject to long-lasting scientific investigations due to its various interdisciplinary applications ranging from geological CO\textsubscript{2} storage \cite{Nordbotten2011} and geothermal energy \cite{Sharmin2023}, over material design for nano-composites \cite{Alkhateb2013} and concrete \cite{Vandamme2013}, to the function of biological tissue \cite{Khaled2003} such as the optic nerve \cite{Causin2014} and heart dynamics \cite{Chapelle2010}.
 The theoretical origin dates back to 1923, when Terzaghi developed a description of one-dimensional consolidation \cite{Terzaghi1923}.
 In the subsequent decades, the theory was extended by Biot \cite{Biot1941,Biot1941b,Biot1955,Biot1957} leading to the nowadays called Biot's consolidation model.
 It describes the two-phase solid-fluid systems based on a linearly elastic, porous solid skeleton that undergoes small deformations, while the fluid flow induced by the deformation of the solid is governed by Darcy's law.
 For a general introduction to linear and non-linear poroelasticity, we refer the interested reader to \cite{Detournay1993,Coussy2004}.

-Since analytical solutions to the model are very scarce, there is a large number of numerical methods for solving the coupled system.
+Since analytical solutions are barely available, there is a need for numerical methods to solve the coupled system.
 Starting from classical finite difference methods \cite{Mercer1999,Gaspar2002,Bean2014} and finite element methods \cite{Lewis1987,Murad1994}, more advanced schemes were developed to improve the approximation of stress and flux and allow for strongly heterogeneous material parameters.
-This has lead to multiple finite volume methods \cite{Nordbotten2016,Sokolova2019,Terekhov2020}, and a large class of tailored finite element methods using, e.g., discontinuous Galerkin \cite{Phillips2008,Liu2009}, mixed finite elements \cite{Wheeler2014,Ambartsumyan2020}, or enriched finite elements \cite{Choo2018}.
+This has led to multiple finite volume methods \cite{Nordbotten2016,Honorio2018,Sokolova2019,Terekhov2020}, and a large class of tailored finite element methods using, e.g., discontinuous Galerkin \cite{Phillips2008,Liu2009}, mixed finite elements \cite{Wheeler2014,Ambartsumyan2020}, or enriched finite elements \cite{Choo2018,Kadeethum2021}.
 Furthermore, these methods can account for local mass conservation, avoid locking effects and suppress non-physical pressure oscillations.
+For large deformations, the hybrid usage of Lagrangian particles and Eulerian background mesh has been introduced as material point method and extended to poroelasticity \cite{Sulsky1995,Yu2024}.

 A substantially different numerical approach are lattice Boltzmann methods (LBMs), which were originally developed for the simulation of fluid dynamics \cite{McNamara1988,Chen1998}.
 In contrast to the above mentioned methods, which rely on the approximation of the macroscopic equations, the LBM is based on a mesoscopic description of statistical physics for gas particle dynamics, i.e., the discretization of the Boltzmann equation in physical and velocity space.
 While the single-relaxation-time collision operator \cite{Bhatnagar1954} is most popular due to its simplicity, variants based on multiple relaxation times \cite{DHumieres2002} and cumulants \cite{Geier2015} are used for more complex problems to improve accuracy, stability and the number of represented physical parameters.
 For a detailed introduction to LBM, we refer to \cite{Krueger2017,Succi2018}.
 A major advantage of LBM is the simple algorithmic structure and the straightforward parallelization, especially on GPUs, which make the method well suited for modern, massively parallel and hybrid computing architectures \cite{Schoenherr2011,Ataei2024}.